TheSeamau5/GraphicsEngine/README.md

 }
 ```

-*This would then cause the weird design problem of: should lights and cameras be just `Transform` or `Renderable`.
+*This would then cause the weird design problem: should lights and cameras be just `Transform` or `Renderable`.
 Should there be a built-in behavior or should this behavior be defined by the user of the library?*

 ---------------------------------
 ##Mesh##